All Episodes

 Crucially, though, the bras do not have any underwire or fastener made out of metal or plastic.

-From now on, women cops will be allowed to pick three bras from a range of designs varying in size and style.
+From now on, women cops will be allowed to pick three bras from a range of designs, varying in size and style.

 It shows that the safety of our officers is a top priority.

-It's it's up to each individual officer to decide whether she will go for the latest bulletproof lingerie.
+It's up to each individual officer to decide whether she will go for the latest bulletproof lingerie.

 A police spokesman was keen to point out that the new bras are optional.

-I'd many of them probably take this one home and use it personally, find reasons to adapt it to their personal life rather than professional life.
+Many of them probably take this one home and use it personally, find reasons to adapt it to their personal life rather than professional life.

-Finally, uh this is from the Chicago Sun Times.
+Finally, this is from the Chicago Sun-Times.

-Now get this headline.
+Now, get this headline.

 It's getting harder to get into jail.

-The subheadline standards have been raised, so fewer guards are being hired.
+The sub-headline, standards have been raised, so fewer guards are being hired.

 Listen to the open of this story.